xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 #### Filtering and easy 8 bit MCU (AVR or Arduino Nano / Uno)
 ####   1. Reading ADC for set point, uses software RC filter
-Many online tutorial was telling to sum as many as possible sample from ADC, kicks out max/min, find the average, some sort of similar to MOVING AVERAGE method.
+Many online tutorial was telling to sum as many as possible sample reading from ADC, kicks out max/min, find the average, some sort of similar to MOVING AVERAGE method.
 It was ok and works, but what is the point to count so many and averaging.
-There is trick could be used, uses RC filter in hardware before feeds input to ADC, one resistor and one capacitor (integrator) will do the job, usually 10K/0.01uF.
+There is trick that could be used, to uses RC filter in hardware before feeding input to ADC, one resistor and one capacitor (integrator) will do the job, usually 10K/0.01uF.
 One advance trick is using software to build such RC filtering, simple, fast & better than hardware RC filter, code snippet following, FILTER_SHIFT is RC constant, the greater number the longer response time and vise versa.
 I did not invented this but learned from those someone who was working for NASA & Appollo, it is fun of learning and finally understood the beauty of code / algorithm design.
 ```
    uint16_t s = analogRead(A5); // speed setting